YagoLopez/material-light/README.md

 - Until it will be available as an NPM package, clone or download the repository.
 - Copy the `ml` folder (where the components are) into your project
 - Copy and paste the contents of the `assets` folder into the **exact same path** in your angular-cli project
-- If you are cloning this project and goint to run it, adjust the path in `app.module.ts`
+- If you are cloning this project to run it, adjust the path in `app.module.ts`
 - Use the components following the examples in the `pages` directory.
 The components use `ml` as namespace.
 For example: `<ml-icon>email</ml-icon>` places an email icon component in a template.
 - There are two ways of using this library:
   1. **As components**.
 For example, import `MlButton` and `MlIcon` in your component and put `<ml-button>` and `<ml-icon>` in your template.